 Keep Your Pet Cool -- and Warm

-To protect your dog from cold winter temps, your best bet is to keep her indoors as much as possible.
+To protect your dog from low winter temps, your best bet is to keep her indoors as much as possible.
 For walks, consider getting a sweater and even booties to keep her warm, especially if she has a short coat.
 Also, be careful around antifreeze -- even a small bit can poison a dog.
 So clean up any spills, don’t let her eat snow, and wipe her paws whenever she comes inside.